 Boondocking requires a sense of adventure, a willingness to conserve resources, and a desire to enjoy nature.
-It also requires a few extra items that you might not already have in you RV.
+It also requires a few extra items that you might not already have in your RV.

-With that in mind, here is your boondocking checklist with 10 essential items for a successful and enjoyable boondocking adventure.
+With that in mind, these 10 items are essential for a successful (and enjoyable) boondocking adventure.

 No matter how many batteries you have, eventually they will need to be charged.
 Short of driving to a campground and plugging in, the two best ways to charge your batteries are with solar panels or a generator.

 Solar panels for RVs are more popular than ever.
-The price has gone down significantly in the past few years, while the options for size and style have gone up.
-These days, even casual boondockers often travel with a small roof mounted set-up or a portable panel.
+Plus they have quite a few benefits over generators, including being much more environmentally-friendly.
+These days, even casual boondockers often travel with a small roof-mounted setup or a portable panel.

 How much solar you need is determined by how much power you use.
-Some people find a single 150 watt portable panel to me more than adequate, while others install 600, and even up to 1000 watts on their roof.
+Some people find a single 150-watt portable panel to be more than adequate, while others install 600, and even up to 1000 watts on their roof.

 The other way to charge your batteries is with a generator.
 Most Class A and Class C RVs come with a built-in generator, while most travel trailers and fifth wheels do not.

-Even with a solar set-up, a back up generator is good idea for those who plan to do a lot of boondocking.
+Even with a solar setup, a backup generator is a good idea for those who plan to do a lot of boondocking.

 The limiting factor of relying on solar power is that with no sun, you will not generate any power.
 This can be a problem on both cloudy or hot days when you want to park in the shade.